humphrem/action/README.md

 ### Options

-Action can be configured to run in different ways using various arguments and flags.
+ACTION can be configured to run in different ways using various arguments and flags.

 | Option | Description | Example |
 | --- | --- | --- |